Tox-Archive/Tox-STS/STS.md

 ### User Saftey / User Profile Encryption
 > Discussion in progress

 In order to prevent the threat of local data theft all Tox clients should offer a method to encrypt local data.
-Forcing data encryption or defaulting to encrypted data is not STS-required, but strongly suggested from to keep Tox data safe.
+Forcing data encryption or defaulting to encrypted data is not STS-required, but strongly suggested to keep user's Tox data safe.

 ###Logging
 > Discussion in progress